MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseDataMaskingRule.md

 ```

 ### -TableName
-Specifies the name of an azure_2 SQL table.
+Specifies the name of an Azure SQL table.

 ```yaml
 Type: String